samislam/setdoc/README.md

-**setDoc** is a small and simple utility for fetching data from the database using Mongoose.
+**setDoc** is a small and simple utility for querying your database with Mongoose.

 # Quick Overview 🍇: